pontussk/qpAdm_wrapper/README.md

   --outfile=OUTFILE     outfile
 ```

 This tool is provided as-is with no warrenty, and is not under continual user support.
+Thanks to Anders Bergström for suggesting an improvement for temporary file names.